skeezicsb/PERQemu/PERQemu/Readme.txt

   there's nothing connected to it.

 - Sound.
 Implemented, but not hooked up to any sort of host output device.
-  Unfortunately appears to cause the emulator to hang running the talking demo.

 - Option boards: Canon, streamer tape.
 On the list.